 First, you'll pick a date.
-It will probably take you around 2 to 3 hours

-Pick 2-4 people other than the club treasurer to conduct the audit
+It will probably take you about 2 to 3 hours Pick 2-4 people other than the club treasurer to conduct the audit.
 Prior to the audit day, the treasurer should gather records that will be needed for comparison from your financial institutions and from bivio.
 On the audit day the auditors will work through the audit steps, making the records comparisons.
 If they find any discrepancies, they will note them on the audit checklist.
 Auditors do not make corrections themselves.

-When all the steps are completed, the Auditors and the treasurer will meet to discuss anything that was found

-The treasurer will determine what action is needed, make corrections, and record the action taken
+When all the steps are completed, the auditors and the treasurer will meet to discuss anything that was found.
+The treasurer will determine what action is needed, make corrections, and record the action taken.
 Then the treasurer and the auditors will give the final report to club.
 It all goes quickly.
-Once you get done, you'll have done most of the work needed to get your records ready to prepare your club taxes quickly.
-All you'll need to do is wait for your 1099's to arrive so your treasurer can do a final quick records check.
+Once you get done, you'll have done most of the work needed to get your records ready to prepare your club taxes.
+All you'll need to do is wait for your 1099s to arrive so your treasurer can do a final quick records check.
+Slide 18

 To help you do your audit, we provide you with an audit checklist which gives you the steps to go through.
 You'll find a link to it from our help page.
 It looks like this.

-It contains instructions,

-A list of the records you'll need to make your audit checks and

-A detailed description of what you should do for each step.
+You can see the cover, It contains instructions, It has a full list of the different records you'll need to collect to do the audit and There are 7 steps - for each step it gives you a detailed description of what you need to be comparing.
 We'll be going through all these steps in detail so you can see what needs to be done.

 The first part of doing your audit is gathering the information you'll be comparing.
-As I just showed you, you'll find a list of what you'll need in the audit packet.
-Things you'll need from your brokerage account are:

-Monthly statements

-Trade Confirmation Records

-You might have individual ones or your broker might be able to provide you with a special report that is a list summarizing them all

-Dividend and interest transaction Records

-You can find these on your monthly Statements or, again, you might be able to find a Summary List

-Realized Gain/Loss Report - This will show you the capital gains by lot sold that your broker will be reporting to the IRS.
+As I just showed you, you'll find a list of what you'll need in the audit checklist.
+Things you'll need from your brokerage account are: Monthly Statements Trade Confirmation records You might have individual confirmations or your broker might be able to provide you with a special report that is a list summarizing them all Dividend and Interest transaction records You can find these on your monthly statements or, again, you might be able to find a summary list Realized Gain/Loss Report - This will show you the capital gains by lot sold that your broker will be reporting to the IRS.
 It may have a slightly different name at some brokers such as a "Closed tax lot" report.

-Unrealized gain/loss report - You'll need this if any of your stocks went through a reorganization such as a split, spinoff, merger, redomicile etc. or if you paid out any withdrawals with stock.
-Again this one may have a slightly different name at your broker such as an "Open tax lot" report.
-It will show the cost basis details for each lot of each stock that you still own

-For any checks you've written, you'll need Something to verify that checks were paid by your broker.
+Unrealized Gain/Loss Report - You'll need this if any of your stocks went through a reorganization such as a split, spinoff, merger, re-domicile etc. or if you paid out any withdrawals with stock.
+You might also need this report if your broker sold a different lot of stock than bivio used.
+Again, this one may have a slightly different name at your broker such as an "Open tax lot" report.
+It will show the cost basis details for each lot of each stock that you still own For any checks you've written, you'll need Something to verify that checks were paid by your broker.
 Proof could be Copies they provide or a Summary List Your treasurer may be the person who is most familiar with both your financial institution records and with using bivio so they may need to help you find and gather this information.
+Slide 20